 How can public transit look towards the future with their services?
 Who are the right people or organizations to partner with?
 What needs to happen for agencies to become full-on mobility integrators?
 These were questions being asked at CalACT 2019.

 Regardless of size, location, or resources, agencies are looking to play their part in creating a more equitable world.
-At TransLoc, we want to play our part in revolutionizing transit: the way communities access it, the way communities talk about it, and the way communities embrace it.It was great connecting with agencies who have an Agile Mobility Mindset and are continuously reimagining public transportation for their community.
+At TransLoc, we want to play our part in revolutionizing transit: the way communities access it, the way communities talk about it, and the way communities embrace it.It was great connecting with agencies who are Driving Economic Development with Microtransit and are continuously reimagining public transportation for their community.
 Did you attend CalACT 2019?
 We’d love to hear from you!